martinkearn/Content/Blogs/Integration testing with Pester and PowerShell.md

 According to the docs of WorldClockAPI.com, if I call this URI http://worldclockapi.com/api/json/utc/now, I should expect a json response detailing the time and some other date related information.

-If I wanted to integration test this system, I would first send a request to tha http://worldclockapi.com/api/json/utc/now and then assert that the response was what I expected, which in this case is something like this:
+If I wanted to integration test this system, I would first send a request to http://worldclockapi.com/api/json/utc/now and then assert that the response was what I expected, which in this case is something like this:

 ```json
 {